Steve Young: Business career

-As of 2022 Young was serving as Chairman of the Board for Integrity Marketing Group and his private equity firm, Huntsman Gay Global Capital, held a position in the partnership.
+As of 2022, Young has been serving as chairman of the board for Integrity Marketing Group and his private equity firm, Huntsman Gay Global Capital, held a position in the partnership.

 Acting career

 Young has both performed dramatic roles and appeared as himself in a limited acting career.
 He appeared in one episode of Frasier and one episode of Lois & Clark: The New Adventures of Superman (cast as Lois' former high school football quarterback boyfriend, Joe Maloy).
 He also made a guest appearance as himself in the Dharma & Greg episode "Are You Ready for Some Football?" encouraging Dharma, the team's Number One Fan.
 In 1995, Young appeared as himself in the Season 6, Episode 12 episode of Beverly Hills, 90210.
 He also made cameo appearances in the LDS comedy The Singles Ward (2002) and in a season 5 episode of BYUtv's Studio C (2014).
 Young also made a guest appearance as himself in season 8 of the NBC comedy series Wings in the episode "Just Call Me Angel".

-Young was originally offered a part in the 1998 movie There's Something About Mary, but turned the role down.
-He was replaced by Brett Favre.
+Young was supposed to receive a part in the 1998 movie There's Something About Mary - a role specifically written for him - but he turned it down.
+Instead it went to Brett Favre.

+Broadcasting career

+Young was laid off by ESPN on June 30, 2023, after being a fixture on ESPN's NFL studio shows, including “NFL Countdown,” for more than two decades.
+He was part of a round of layoffs that included many notable on-air personalities.

 Philanthropy

 Young serves as a National Advisor to ASCEND: A Humanitarian Alliance.
 This non-profit organization plans expeditions to African and South American countries to provide life skills mentoring with sustainable solutions in education, enterprise, health and simple technology.

 In 1993, Young founded a charitable foundation known as the Forever Young Foundation, which serves children facing significant physical, emotional, and financial challenges by providing academic, athletic, and therapeutic opportunities otherwise unavailable to them.

 Young also serves as the national spokesman for an organization founded by former Save Darfur Coalition executive director and founder, David Rubenstein.
-He began his affiliation with the organization in 2009, when he became the honorary league commissioner for their charitable dodgeball tournaments held on college campuses nationwide.
+Young began his affiliation with the organization in 2009, when he became the honorary league commissioner for their charitable dodgeball tournaments held on college campuses nationwide.